aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 ![api lambda permission](images/api-lambda-permission.png)

-Now we’ll create our POST method following the same basic steps – from the *Actions* drop-down select **Create Method** but this time we’ll choose POST.
+Repeat this step one more time but choose the POST method this time.
 Ensure you choose *TicketPostFunction* as your function this time.

 Last we will create a `GET` method under the `health` resource.
 You will select the *SXRHealthCheckFunction* for the Lambda function.